kimjune01/kimjune01.github.io/_posts/2023/2023-07-29-server-performance-metrics.md

 Server performance is reported once every second.
 Organization performance is reported once each quarter.

 Admins can point to a metric and refer to a checklist on how to manage it.
-But mnagers can only point to an individual's perf and influence them.
+But managers can only point to an individual's perf and influence them.

 When a server's latency spikes up, it's an emergency.
 When an organization is slow to respond, it's not even measured.